130

 HPI:

 The child presents with a sudden onset of shortness of breath, cough and rash.
-The child is allergic to peanuts and nuts and has had previous episodes of respiratory distress.
-There are no known sick contacts.
+The child is allergic to shellfish and has had previous episodes of respiratory distress.
+There are known sick contacts.

 PMx:

-The child's immunizations are delayed.
+The child is unimmunized.
 There is no relevant family history.
 The child is following a normal growth curve.
 There is a history of mild eczema.

 O/E:

-The child is in marked respiratory distress with audible inspiratory stridor.
-The child has difficulty speaking.
+The child is in marked respiratory distress with audible expiratory wheeze.
+The child voice is hoarse.

 What is the most likely diagnosis?